baileyrosen3/Web-App-Template/cline_docs/productContext.md

-# Product Context - Web App Template
+# Product Context

-## Why This Project Exists
+## Project Purpose

+This is a modern web application built with Next.js, designed to serve as a template for building scalable and maintainable web applications.

+## Problems Solved

-- To serve as a modern, production-ready web application template
+- Provides a standardized, production-ready Next.js setup
-- To demonstrate best practices in full-stack development
+- Implements modern best practices out of the box
-- To provide an automated deployment pipeline

-## Problems It Solves

-- Reduces setup time for new web projects
-- Eliminates configuration overhead
-- Ensures consistent deployment practices
-- Provides a scalable architecture from the start
+- Includes TypeScript for type safety
+- Integrates Tailwind CSS for styling
+- Includes ESLint for code quality
+- Uses the new App Router for better performance and features

 ## How It Should Work

-- Frontend deployed on Vercel
-- Backend deployed on Railway
-- Automatic deployments triggered by pushes to main branch
+The application should provide a solid foundation for building modern web applications with:

+- Type-safe development using TypeScript
+- Efficient styling using Tailwind CSS
+- Modern routing using Next.js App Router
+- Code quality maintenance using ESLint
-- Modern development experience with hot reloading
+- Fast development experience with hot reloading
-- Secure API communication between frontend and backend
-- Environment-based configuration
-- Comprehensive testing setup